- What happens during my first visit?

 - Activities that aggravate or ease the problem

-- The affect these problems have on your ability to perform daily activities
+- The effect these problems have on your ability to perform daily activities

 - What you hope to accomplish in physical therapy